 As I’ve said in the past the main reasons for blogging were to provide a platform in which I could publish thoughts in a clear and rational way, and hopefully contribute something to a discussion which would otherwise go ignored.
-The conscious decision at the time to publish the blog in my own name ensured personal accountability, which in turn forced me to think before posting.2 In fact when I started blogging I was finishing up rabbinical school and the “Rabbi” in the heading was still in quotes.
+The conscious decision at the time to publish the blog in my own name ensured personal accountability, which in turn forced me to think before posting.[2.
+As it turned out, this was a necessary skill to develop in the world of Facebook and Twitter.]
+In fact when I started blogging I was finishing up rabbinical school and the “Rabbi” in the heading was still in quotes.

 Longtime readers might have noticed YUTOPIA has gotten much less personal, with the exception of vague references.
 This too was an intentional choice especially as the blog gained a larger following and I became more of a public figure in real life.
 The personal ups and downs over the past 10 years have been vast and numerous, and I have much gratitude for those who have been with me for even part of those journeys.